FidelityInternational/cic/CONTRIBUTING.md

 ### resources
 You will often want to supply resources to support your exercise.
 Put these files within the resources directory.

-### .cic/docker-compose.yml: Test infrastructure
+### Defining support infrastructure
 Some exercises will require some kind of test infrastructure to for participants to run their exercise code against.
-The `cic up` wraps docker-compose to stand up the infrastructure you prescribe in blah
+The `cic up` wraps docker-compose to stand up the infrastructure you prescribe in ...

-Revision: f32616a772305aa2d9c8759c2927018e3c36c40e718e4fc1c9ada2024bb72ad6
+Revision: db1f13cbf20f5fa06bf02e8f44ea02b9d813ee706876836e9e5506211003c9aa